ScatteredCognition/gh-pages/src/about.md

 # About
-Hi, I am Faeiz Mahrus, who also goes by the alias `ScatteredCognition`.
+Hi, I am Faeiz Mahrus, I usually go by the alias `ScatteredCognition`.

+<button onclick="cusShowSidebar()">Press here</button> to open the sidebar and browse more content.